6 Setting SMART Goals

 “R” – Relevant

 Relevant and realistic goals are ones you’re willing to complete.
-You should identify where this goal will take you.
+Identify where this goal will take you.
 A goal can be both ambitious and realistic; you’re the only one who can decide just how high your goal should be.

 “T” – Time Bound

-You need to create a sense of personal urgency by setting times for each step along the way.
-Knowing when you have to finish a task keeps you on track and accountable.
+Create a sense of personal obligation by setting due dates for each step along the way.
+Knowing when you must finish a task keeps you on track and accountable.
 [1][2]

 • When does something need to be done?